Three Wide Awakes in 1860

 “A Democratic Barbecue” from Frank Leslie’s Illustrated, Oct.
 1884.
 Free barbecues, like this Tammany Hall event were common.
 Often “Ladies Auxiliaries” distributed desserts of strawberries and cream.

-The first mention of the Hartford boys and the actual christening of the club’s name.
+The first mention of the boys and the christening of the name.

-The first of the Hartford originals James Francis shortly before he was killed in battle in Louisiana.
+The first of the Hartford originals James Francis shortly before he was killed in battle in LA.

 “The first Wide Awake Cape: | “Original Muslin Cape worn by E.S.
 Yergason February 25th 1860.”

-Hartford’s popular Coronet Band often marched with the Hartford originals in 1860.
+Hartford’s popular Coronet Band often marched with them in 1860.

 A huge two-page spread in the New York Illustrated News showed the “Grand Torchlight Procession of the Wide Awakes, at Hartford, Conn., on the evening of Thursday, July 27.”
 Sketched by the paper’s own artist, sent to Hartford to record the event.
 The press coverage of the Grand Ball was as effusive as the decorations were extravagant.